waviousllc/wav-lpddr-sw/README.md

 ## Building
 It is recommended that Docker is used for the build environment.
-Build the Docker Image using the `Dockerfile` located under the `docker` directory of this project.
-Once built, use `./run.sh` script to create a shell within the Docker environment.
+Build the Docker Image using the `Dockerfile` located under the `docker` directory of rtos submodule.
+Once built, use `./docker/run.sh` script to create a shell within the Docker environment.
 All code is linked into the container via a Docker volume.
 Thus, changes persist between runs and edits are shared outside and within the Docker container.

 ### Building Docker
-`docker build -t <IMAGE_NAME>:latest docker/`
+`docker build -t <IMAGE_NAME>:latest rtos/docker/`

 ### Building Software
 ~~~